Facts About Bravecto

-More than 34 million doses of Bravecto have been dispensed in 60 countries.
+Over 125 million doses of Bravecto have been distributed in 85 countries.
 We are pleased with the overwhelmingly positive responses we’ve had from both vets and pet owners from throughout the world about the benefits of Bravecto.

 EXTENSIVE SAFETY RESEARCH